 100% post-consumer recycled (PCR) cylinder bottles and paper labels.

 The Soap company is also socially responsible, spending at least 10% of its yearly profits on worthwhile causes and organizations such as wells in Ghana and orphanages in China.
 They also offer a great benefit/bonus plan for their staff and fully fund the California maximum 15% profit sharing plan.

 Bronner’s has signed the Co-op America Woodwise Pledge to be socially responsible through diminishing it’s consumption of forest tree-based materials and products.
 Their bar soap paper label and inner liner are now a 25% hemp / 75% post-consumer recycled blend.
 They print their letterhead on this same paper and all office paper is made from 100% post-consumer recycled paper.
 They also silk-screen their cylinder bottles (50% post-consumer recycled plastic) in place of the million-plus paper labels they were using per year.

-Here are 2 interesting sites I found while I was looking it up Passionate Homemaking and Scream to be Green
+Here are 2 interesting sites I found while I was looking it upand Scream to be Green

 Love the liquid soap

 Paul not a fan of the liquid soap and my spray bottles – going to get him on the bar soap